bixb922/crank-organ/doc-software/README.md

 # Programming language
 The application is programmed in MicroPython using the asyncio model to coordinate multiple concurrent tasks.
-Web pages are programmed in HTML and JavaScript.
+Web pages are written in HTML5 with CSS, programming in JavaScript with web requests done with fetch/async.

+Frequency detection is done with the zero crossing algorithm (See zcr.py).
+This is quite appropriate for organs, since the fundamental is strong.
+The algorithm also is fast.

+MicroPython version 1.21 (or 1.20 later than sept 2023) is required.
+Since MicroPython is continually enhanced, best use the latest version.

 Credits to mcauser (MCP23017 library, no modifications), belialov (Tinyweb web server, modified to enhance asyncio response).
-Both modules are available on github MIT license.
+Both library modules are available on github under MIT license.

 # Under development/testing
 Most code, especially the MIDI file parser, have been tested extensively, although I keep making small changes.